sapegin/blog.sapegin.me/content/en/all/react-jest.md

   - testing
 ---

+\*\*August 2019: This article is out of date, check [my new article about testing React components with Jest and Enzyme](/all/react-testing-2-jest-and-enzyme/).

+---

 **October 2017: the article was updated to React 16 and Enzyme 3.**

+---

 Some people say that testing React components is useless and in many cases it is, but there are a few cases when I think it’s useful: